Pure Land Buddhism: Japan

 Pure Land practice also continued to develop in other Japanese schools of Buddhism.
 Figures such as Eikan (1033–1111) and Chinkai (c.
 1091–1152) of the Sanron school and Kakuban (1095–1143) of the Shingon school all promoted their own form of Pure Land nembutsu based practice.
+Eikan's teachings centered on single-minded recitation of Amida's name as the essential practice for rebirth, accessible to all people regardless of status.
+He taught that Amida's Name contained all merits and could erase even grave sins, grounding this practice in the Original Vow as taught by Shandao while also framing recitation as a means to attain samādhi and the wisdom of emptiness.
+His emphasis on the exclusive superiority of nenbutsu and his citation of Shandao's key distinction between "Right Practice" and "Miscellaneous Practices" may have influenced later figures like Hōnen (who likely studied Sanron Pure Land at Nara).

 Apart from these official monastic figures, there also existed itinerant holy men who traveled the countryside preaching about Pure Land practice.
 These preachers who practiced outside the authority of official temples, were called hijiri.
 Some were properly ordained, but others were self-ordained or not ordained at all.
 Perhaps the most well known of these was Kūya (903–972), who was known for taking images of Amitabha with him and for his musical chanting of the nembutsu.
 He mainly wandered the country ministering to commoners and teaching them to chant the nenbutsu as well as providing other services like burying the dead, making wells and bridges and helping the needy.
 He was also devoted to Kannon.

 Pure Land practice also spread among commoners and laypersons, especially due to the rise in popularity of deathbed rituals and popular collections of stories of people who had achieved rebirth in the Pure Land, such as the Nihon Ōjō Gokuraku-ki (Records of Rebirth in Utmost Bliss in Japan) by Jakushin (c.
 985).